 “Everybody has an internal world.
 You’ve delving into mine.
 That’s the difference.
 I follow people on social media.
 Rivals round here.
 And I walk past them in the plaza and I know their faces and their lives.
 It makes a walk here like an arthouse film.
 People have glass minds we see inside.”

 She keeps looking at me.
 “Like you pass your therapist in the mall.
 They won’t say hello or make eye contact.
 They’re not rude.
 It’s patient anonymity.”

 “Oh, had a bunch.
 But some coding is coded.
-You do yourself disservice trying to change the dance.
-I learned to enjoy where I push myself.
-That’s what happiness becomes.”
+You do yourself a disservice trying to change.
+Venus in Aries.
+I enjoy where I push myself.”

 I saw the shoplifter again this morning.
 The one I watched dropping steaks into her coat.
-She picked up a basket and I followed her at a distance, around the supermarket, just after it opened.
-The too-casual walk and peruse, the fluish sniff, the jerk back and the stoop, pointing a finger at the fridge as if counting the yoghurts.
-At one point, I imagined my presence fix in the corner of her eye, she was now suspicious, but this sort of animal paranoia was her permanent state.
-She lived there.
+She picked up a basket and I followed her at a distance, around the supermarket.
+The too-casual walk and peruse, the jerk back and the stoop, pointing a finger at the fridge as if counting the yoghurts.
+At one point, my presence fixed in the corner of her eye.
+She was slightly suspicious, a sort of animal paranoia.
 I saw minute calculations in her head.
-Millions of signals registering in a microsecond.
+Millions of signals registering a microsecond.